thomas370/thomas370/README.md

 ## Fun Facts
 - I once spent 3 hours debugging, only to realize I forgot a semicolon.
-- My favorite Pokémon is [insert your favorite Pokémon]!
+- My favorite Pokémon is PIKA !
 - I'm on a mission to collect all the **Crown Zenith Pokémon cards**.

 ## Let's Connect